facebook/react/docs/_posts/2014-02-15-community-roundup-16.md

 James Padosley wrote a short post on the basics (and merits) of React: [What is React?](http://james.padolsey.com/javascript/what-is-react/)
-> What I like most about React is that it doesn't impose heady design patterns and data-modelling abstractions on me. [...]
+> What I like most about React is that it doesn't impose heady design patterns and data-modeling abstractions on me. [...]
 Its opinions are so minimal and its abstractions so focused on the problem of the DOM, that you can merrily slap your design choices atop.

 > [Read the full post...](http://james.padolsey.com/javascript/what-is-react/)